ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 All Bluetooth Classic HID controllers are supported, or should be easy to support them.
 Example of Bluetooth Classic HID controllers are:

-- Xbox One S gamepad
+- Xbox One S controller
-- Sony Dualshock 4 (in PC mode)
+- Sony Dualshock 4 controller
-- Nintendo Wii / Wii U controllers
+- Nintendo Wii / Wii U controllers, including Nunchuk
 - Nintendo Switch Pro controller
 - 8Bitdo controllers
-- Android gamepads
+- Android controllers
-- PC/Windows gamepads
+- PC/Windows controllers
-- iCade joystick
+- iCade controllers
 - Some TV remote controls, like the Amazon Fire TV
 - Some mice